Parameter Efficient Fine-tuning via Explained Variance Adaptation: Experiments

 \subsection{Implementation Details}

 We follow the standard LoRA training procedure from \citet{hu_lora_2022}.
-Similar to \citet{kalajdzievski_rank_2023}, we found LoRA training to be very sensitive to the scaling parameter $\alpha$.
-Therefore, we set $\alpha=1$ since we found this to be the most stable setting and additionally tune the learning rate.
-We apply EVA to pre-trained weights only, i.e., we do not initialize newly introduced classifier heads.
-Following \citet{zhang_adaptive_2023}, we apply LoRA to all pre-trained weight matrices except for the embedding layer.
-For EVA we always search over $\rho \in \{1, 2\}$ to cover both uniform and non-uniform rank allocation and report the best score.
-All models we used are publicly available on the huggingface hub \citep{wolf_transformers_2020}.
-For the implementation of baselines we leverage the widely used PEFT library \citep{mangrulkar_peft_2022}.
-Across experiments we highlight the highest scores in boldface and underline the second-highest.
+Similarly to \citet{kalajdzievski_rank_2023}, we found that LoRA training is very sensitive to the scaling parameter $\alpha$.
+Therefore, we set $\alpha=1$ for all our experiments as we found this to be the most stable setting.
+For EVA with $\rho>1$ we set $\alpha = \frac{r_{new}}{r_{old}}$ to preserve the scaling factor for different ranks.
+Following \citet{zhang_adaptive_2023}, we apply EVA adapters to all pre-trained weight matrices except for the embedding layer.
+All models we used for fine-tuning are publicly available on the huggingface hub \citep{wolf_transformers_2020}.
+For the implementation of baselines, we utilize the widely used PEFT library \citep{mangrulkar_peft_2022}.
+Across experiments, we highlight the highest scores in boldface and underline the second-highest.